Industrial-AI-Research-Lab/documentor/README.md

 ## Contacts

-Questions and suggestions can be asked to Mikhail Kovalchuk by the following contacts:
+Any questions and suggestions can be sent to the following contacts:
 - [Telegram](https://t.me/hungry_muskrat)
 - [Email](mailto:mkovalchuk@itmo.ru)